Webinars

 1. Describe at least two caregiver communication practices that support autonomy and participation across home and community settings.

-2. Differentiate between AAC partner strategies the amplify AAC users’ voices and practices that
+2. Differentiate between AAC partner strategies that amplify AAC users’ voices and practices that unintentionally limit or silence communication.

 3. Identify at least three evidence-informed strategies or resources caregivers can use to support AAC access and shared decision-making.